David Toop

 Links:

-Influential English critic David Toop (1949), who had debuted with his mediocre half of New And Rediscovered Musical Instruments (april 1975 - Obscure, 1975 - Virgin, 1997), a split LP with Max Eastley, and the childish Chol Agogues (april 1977), featuring Toop on all sorts of instruments (from dog whistles to balloons to panpipes to metal-box), percussionist Paul Burwell and Nestor Figueras (on "movement, respiratory and,body-percussions"), did not establish himself as a major composer of the avantgarde until he came up with an original way to mix natural sounds, electronics and acoustic instruments.
-Instead of the usual, noisy collage, Toop stuck to Brian Eno's aesthetic.
-Thus Buried Dreams (Beyond, 1994), a collaboration with Max Eastley, sounds like musique concrete for the ambient generation.
+Influential English critic David Toop (1949), who had debuted with his mediocre half of New And Rediscovered Musical Instruments (april 1975 - Obscure, 1975 - Virgin, 1997), a split LP with Max Eastley, and the childish Chol Agogues (april 1977), featuring Toop on all sorts of instruments (from dog whistles to balloons to panpipes to metal-box), percussionist Paul Burwell and Nestor Figueras (on "movement, respiratory and body-percussions"), did not establish himself as a major composer of the avantgarde until he came up with an original way to mix natural sounds, electronics and acoustic instruments.

-He used real buildings and imaginary buildings as sources of inspiration, conceiving them as sentient organisms, brains made of concrete and wires: Museum Of Fruit (Caipirinha, 1999), that contains the 26-minute eco-suite Smell of Human Life, Hot Pants Idol (Barooni, 1999), a spoken-word piece whose texts are taken from one of his books and set to the music of assorted friends, 37th Floor At Sunset (Sub Rosa, 2000), icy futurism bordering on glitch electronica, Needle In the Groove (Sulphur, 2000), a collaborative with novelist Jeff Noon, Black Chamber (Sub Rosa, 2002), a humbler electro-acoustic work structured in gentle jazz-ethnic vignettes.
+Hot Pants Idol (Barooni, 1999) is a spoken-word piece whose texts are taken from one of his books and set to the music of assorted friends.
+37th Floor At Sunset (Sub Rosa, 2000) indulged into icy futurism bordering on glitch electronica.
+Black Chamber (Sub Rosa, 2002) was a humbler electro-acoustic work fragmented in gentle jazz-ethnic vignettes.

-Collaborations include: New And Discovered Musical Instruments (Obscure, 1975), Buried Dreams (Beyond, 1994) and Doll Creature (Bip-Hop, 2004) with inventor and composer Max Eastley; the live improvisation Breath-taking (march 2003 - Confront, 2004) with Akio Suzuki; etc.
+Collaborations include: New And Discovered Musical Instruments (Obscure, 1975), Buried Dreams (Beyond, 1994) and Doll Creature (Bip-Hop, 2004) with inventor and composer Max Eastley; Needle In the Groove (Sulphur, 2000) with novelist Jeff Noon; and the live improvisation Breath-taking (march 2003 - Confront, 2004) with Akio Suzuki.

 Doll Creature (Bip-Hop, 2004), the third collaboration between two British mavericks (avantgarde composer and critic David Toop, and inventor and composer Max Eastley), is a random parade of brief noisy episodes.
 They mostly sound improvised and not well thought out.
 Any amateur can do the same (and probably get more creative) given such sophisticated machines, and we've heard similar experiments hundreds of times before.
 We are supposed to marvel at the ghostly interstellar resonances of Mouthful of Silence, at the watery burbling that turns into bird-ish chirping in Cyclash Turned Inwards, at the disjointed metallic cacophony of Three Sand Voices, at the muted organic vibrations of Moth Cinema, at the percussive chaos of Dust Of Points, etc. Admittedly, the duo occasionally achieves a haunting ambience that justifies the effort, as in the crackling and rumbling of Metamorphose, or in the shrill insistent dissonance of Graphite in Prussic, or in the gentle dripping and droning of Inscription on Skin, a sort of pre-melodic form of music.
 But this is mostly just a childish game of finding an intriguing sound and then observing it as it twitches under the microscope.
 The proceeding gets particularly annoying in the shorter tracks (that simply display a sound, like it or not, and then drop it without even attempting to turn it into art) and in the subsonic ones, that pretend to require "deep listening" when, in fact, there is precious little to listen to.
 We are probably supposed to write about the subtle properties of pieces like Nights and Cardiomancy.
 To this ears, those properties are as interesting as Britney Spears' latest video: they have no substance, just stereotypes (of noisy music instead of melodic music).
 Microscopic science is usually interesting for manufacturers of microscopes and for people who own one, but rather insignificant for the rest of us.
 This album is no exception to the rule.